AliOKeeffe/mindyoga/README.md

 - The Website was tested on Google Chrome, Internet Explorer, Firefox, Microsoft Edge, Safari browsers.

 ### Device Testing
-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
-(ADD IN THE REST)
+- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 8, iPhoneX and iPad to ensure responsiveness on various screen sizes.
+The website performed as intended.
+The responsive design was also checked using Chrome developer tools across multiple devices with structural integrity holding for the various sizes.

 ### Friends and Family User Testing
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.